learn-co-curriculum/phase-1-advanced-function-parameter-syntax-default-rest-spread/README.md

 }
 ```

-If you have more than two variables and you want to take advantage of the default value in your function, but specify the third variable, simply pass in `undefined` for the second variable, and JavaScript will use your specified default value.
+If we have more than two variables and we want to take advantage of the default value in our function, but specify the third variable, simply pass in `undefined` for the second variable, and JavaScript will use our specified default value.

 **Note: Arrow functions do not have default arguments.**